mayamathur/evalue_website/README.md

 your browser.
 When you change the source it render the changes but you have to click refresh in the browser to see the changes.
 Stop the server with Ctrl+C in the command line.

+## Troubleshooting common error messages

+* If `bundle exec jekyll serve` fails with the error `Configuration file: none`, you are probably not in the top-level directory `evalue_website`.